 “I have been sleeping here five days a week.”

 “I don’t believe in communities,” he said when the mic wasn’t running, “I don’t want to deal with communities anymore.
 Now I deal with people on a person to person basis.”
-If I misrepresent him in the published interview, he won’t judge all Canadians for it, just me.
+If I misrepresent him in the published interview, he won’t judge all Canadians for it, he says, just me.

 When we spoke he had only been in Canada a few months and was looking for a steady job.
 Since, he has moved into a new shared apartment.